ChilliCream/graphql-platform/website/src/docs/hotchocolate/security/authorization.md

 }
 ```

-When can then use these policies to restrict access to our fields.
+We can then use these policies to restrict access to our fields.

 <ExampleTabs>
 <ExampleTabs.Annotation>